ATTENTION: If you are concerned because one or more Tree Swallow

 be small for long.

-Also, watch for changes in nestling and adult behavior.
+Also, watch for changes in both nestling and adult behavior.

 Warning!
 If you plan to have your nestlings banded your bander must wait until